ucla-rlcourse/cs260r-assignment-2023fall/assignment4/README.md

 We provide an example agent in `agents/`.
 Unfortunately, I can not provide my trained checkpoint there and I commented out the line to restore checkpoint.

 We also provide two evaluation scripts.
 You can check out `eval_multi_agent_performance.py` and `eval_single_agent_performance.sh`.

+Notes:

+* You can set `--num-processes=1` to avoid using multiprocessing.
+This helps debugging.
+* You can load pretrained model in training via flag `--pretrained-model-log-dir` and `--pretrained-model-suffix`.
+* You can set the opponent agent when training in multi-agent env via `--opponent-agent-name`.